 Third-quarter group revenue of 1.96 billion euros ($2.5

-Lagardere had in late August predicted that the second half
+Lagardere had, in late August, predicted the second half of

 Bertelsmann said it still saw moderate revenue growth and

 high operating earnings before interest and tax (EBIT) for the